Failure. I hate that word. I don’t even like to look at it. Ugh.

 In my chosen “professions,” I wonder about failure a lot.

 My Two Jobs

 My “day job” is that of a homemaker and stay at home mom.
 What is the measure of excellence for that?
 How do you know if you are doing a good job?
 If your toddler is happy?
 (Ha!)
 How about if your house is always clean?
 Oh, boy, I hope that is NOT it.

 My other job is officially “Minister to Children.”
 How do you measure success there?
 Big pay check?
 Um, nope.
 Recognition?
 Shouldn’t be the goal.
 Attention?
 What do I look like the youth pastor?
-(Ha ha, totally joking, I love our current and last youth pastors.
-They are truly great guys, for real!)
+(Ha ha, jokes, people.)

 Am I Succeeding or Failing?